Phylogenetic compression

 Low-level techniques

-MiniPhy and MOF build upon several low-level computational techniques that we developed previously, including simplitigs [2], COBS [3], 𝑘-mer propagation and ProPhyle [4], and the linkage between alignment scores and 𝑘-mer matches [5].
+MiniPhy and Phylign build upon several low-level computational techniques that we developed previously, including simplitigs [2], COBS [3], 𝑘-mer propagation and ProPhyle [4], and the linkage between alignment scores and 𝑘-mer matches [5].

 [2] | K. Břinda, M. Baym, and G. Kucherov, Simplitigs as an efficient and scalable representation of de Bruijn graphs, Genome Biology 22(96), 2021. https://doi.org/10.1186/s13059-021-02297-z |